 Stratum’s roadway design engineers utilize the unique properties of NPA geocells that can help reduce the amount of concrete necessary for concrete pavement construction by improving the modulus of base and subbase layers.
 Reinforcing the base or subbase course with NPA Geocells creates a ‘slab’ that will distribute the applied load stresses horizontally beneath the concrete layer.
 This stronger base course reduces the stress transferred to the subgrade, ultimately protecting it from damage and plastic deformation.
 For a given number of design ESALs, this support allows for a reduced concrete thickness on the surface and aids in minimizing surface cracking, further extending the service life of concrete roadways.

 STRUCTURAL CONCRETE IN OTHER CIVIL ENGINEERING APPLICATIONS

 With its durable and sustainable characteristics, concrete also presents a suitable solution for other high-loading applications.
-Sea and Air ports, runways and tarmacs, storage areas, container yards and similar slab-on-grade structures require heavy-duty load capacity, high quality aggregate layers, and effective surface drainage.
+Seaports, airports, runway, tarmacs, storage areas, container yards, and similar slab-on-grade structures require heavy-duty load capacity, high quality aggregate layers, and effective surface drainage.